qdm12/My-Computing-course/04. Github/readme.md

 ## Time to be useful: adding two real files
 1. Creating the files on your computer
   1. `cd` to your *christmas-project*
-  2. Enter `touch Vagrantfile` to create the file
+  2. Enter `touch Vagrantfile` to create the file *Vagrantfile* :new:
   3. With your code editor, copy the following in the *Vagrantfile*
   ```ruby
   Vagrant.configure(2) do |config|